redhousestudio/redhousestudio.github.io/_projects/project1912-Michele.md

 [Francesco Catitti](https://www.instagram.com/thekatoo/) ordered me to record and mix the piano parts and help with the sound and emotional layering of the new album he was producing for [Michele Bravi](https://www.instagram.com/michelebravi/).
 I flew to Venice a few weeks later and was welcomed by my Italian family.<br />
 We worked in the beautiful [Basement studio](http://www.basementgroup.it) where I recorded all the piano parts played by [Andrea Manzoni](https://www.instagram.com/andreamanzoniofficial/).
 I will never forget the good food and inspiration of this dream team.

-First single is out!

-<iframe src="https://open.spotify.com/embed/track/7ou1NrCbgAcaAMUF1tKmdT" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/album/0SFjLCLRbtMaVaMGuF0PUQ" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+<iframe width="100%" height="300" src="https://www.youtube.com/embed/jYifnGo7mxg?rel=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I made the bass for Tutte le poesie and additional sound design for Storia del mio corpo.

 Francesco about working together:
 <blockquote>